 - Creamy Steamed Scallops - Want to make this extra luxurious?
 Reduce the wine and broth to ½ cup each and add in 1 cup of heavy cream at the same time you add the broth.

 I hope you love this recipe as much as all my taste testers!
 This is fresh, healthy, local and full of bright clean flavours. *Feel free to substitute clams or mussels if that is what you are able to get.

 One last note, be careful not to overcook the scallops.
 Once overcooked, they get rubbery and lose their sweet mild flavor.

 - 2 tablespoon Olive Oil (Butter is a good substitute)

 - 1 Shallot, minced (about ¼ c chopped shallot)

 - 2 cloves Garlic, minced

-- ½ tsp Fennel Seed (Anise seed is a good substitute)
+- ½ teaspoon Fennel Seed (Anise seed is a good substitute)

-- ¼-1/2 tsp Chili Flakes Adjust to your taste preference
+- ¼-1/2 teaspoon Chili Flakes Adjust to your taste preference

 - 1 c Cherry Tomatoes, halved (About 15 tomatoes)